i Overview of renewable energy project development and law

 - Subscription (power as a service): in this arrangement, the solar equipment is installed on the electricity consumer's site; however, there is no transfer of ownership.
 Instead, the consumer merely pays a subscription fee to use the equipment.
 Ownership remains with the energy provider.

 The current trend in the Nigerian market is for small-scale solar systems that can be used to either supplement grid power or generators.
-Companies such as Arnergy Solar and MTN Lumos are prominent players in this space.
+Companies such as Arnergy Solar, Daystar Power Energy Solutions and MTN Lumos are prominent participants in this space.
 New entrants to the market such as Rensource, who provide subscription-based power from solar, are expected to help grow Nigeria's renewable energy market by providing highly competitive prices and flexible power solutions that can be tailor-made to meet the needs of both businesses and residential offtakers.

 Non-project finance development

 Apart from project financing models, other non-project finance structures have been explored for developing renewable energy projects globally.
 One such structure is crowdfunding, which has helped support a number of projects in Africa, some of which are in Nigeria.
 While crowdfunding is currently not permitted in Nigeria, developers have been able to take advantage of foreign crowdfunding platforms to finance local projects.
 A good example of these platforms is Bettervest GBMH, a German company that has publicly expressed interest in the financing of renewable energy projects.
 Through Bettervest, SOSAI Renewable Energies Company, an indigenous company, has been able to raise almost €450,000 in three investment rounds from over 800 investors around the world.
 Also, Havenhill Synergy Limited, in addition to its US$50,000 grant from the USADF, is seeking to raise additional funding using Bettervest for up to 69million naira to undertake a solar mini-grid project in Kwaku, Abuja.